This page of strawberries nutrition facts is all about the prevention of serious-disease and blindness; and making delicious smoothies for breakfast.

-Good physical health is vitally dependent on the trio of good nutrition, plenty of exercise, both specific for your weak areas and general like walking, and a healthy spine.
+Good physical vitality is vitally dependent on the trio of sound nutrition, plenty of exercise, both specific for your weak areas and general like walking, and a strong spine.

 My point?
-You want to keep out of the clutches of doctors, chiropractors too?
+Do you want to keep out of the clutches of doctors, and chiropractors too?
 Taking a cupful of medicines every day?

-Think about subjects like strawberries nutrition facts, think hummus, think pole beans, tofu.
-If drugs pass between my lips, or the good wife's, more than once a year it's a lot.
-Think back exercises.
-You too can be healthy... but some effort is required to get back to natural living.
+Think about subjects like strawberries nutrition facts, consider hummus, what about pole beans and tofu.
+If drugs pass between my lips, or the good wife's, more than once a year it is a lot.
+Include back exercises.
+You too can be strong and vital... but some effort is required to get back to natural living.

 Eating foods like these strawberries nutrition facts on a regular basis means less pain, less inflammation, few doctor's visits and more fun in life.